https://doi.org/10.3390/catal16050458

 Prof. Ana Herrero Gutiérrez guest lecturer at the University of Camerino

-During the week of May 12–17, 2025, we had the pleasure of hosting Prof. Ana Herrero Gutiérrez from the Chemometrics and Qualimetrics Group at the University of Burgos (Spain).
+During the week of May 12–17, 2025, we had the pleasure of hosting Prof. Ana Herrero Gutiérrez from the Chemometrics and Qualimetrics Group of the University of Burgos (Spain).

-As part of an Erasmus+ mobility program, Prof. Herrero delivered a series of specialized lectures to first-year Analytical Chemistry students, covering key topics such as univariate regression analysis and experimental design.
+As part of Erasmus+ Staff Mobility for Teaching (STA), Prof. Herrero delivered a series of specialized lectures to first-year Analytical Chemistry students, covering key topics such as univariate regression analysis and experimental design.
 In addition, she held an advanced seminar for the research group, focusing on the practical application of chemometric techniques for chemical data analysis with particular emphasis on the treatment of N-way data matrices.

 The visit contributed to improving the scientific collaboration between our institutions and offered students and researchers valuable insights into innovative analytical methodologies.